itsjustgiio/Minecraft-Mods/README.md

 Step 5 - Create a datapacks Folder where the mod folder is located

-Step 6 - Download teh datapack
+Step 6 - Download the datapack

 Step 7 - Place the datapack into the newly created datapacks folder